MPillaia/DS5690-PaperPresentation/Presentation.md

   - The multi-stream approach addresses a longstanding challenge in diffusion models (accurate comprehension of complex prompts).

 ### 3.2 Potential Weaknesses
-- **Computational Costs**
+- **Timed Noise Sampling (Logit-Normal) Assumptions**
-  - Training 8B-parameter transformers requires extensive GPU or TPU resources.
+  - Because fewer training iterations involve near-zero or near-complete noise, the model may not learn as thoroughly how to handle these boundary cases.
+If the “hard” parts of image generation (e.g., certain composition details) actually require specialized handling in early or late diffusion steps, an overfocus on mid-range noise may not capture these nuances adequately.
-- **Data Bias & Memorization**
+- **Complexity Introduced by Multiple Text Encoders**
-  - Large, web-sourced training sets risk containing biases or revealing privacy-related details if not carefully curated.
+  - The multi-stream approach typically yields better text fidelity, but can also introduce unique tuning challenges.
+Aligning outputs from different encoders (T5 vs. CLIP, etc.) can be non-trivial, and mismatches between them sometimes lead to inconsistent or contradictory style cues in the generated images.
 - **Reliance on Good Text Encoders**
   - If a domain-specific concept isn’t in T5/CLIP’s knowledge, the model’s generation for that concept may degrade significantly.

 ### 3.3 Comparisons to Existing Work
-The authors cite older text-to-image models such as **Stable Diffusion** or **DALL·E**.
+The authors cite older text-to-image models such as **DALL·E**.
 Although these remain popular, the paper argues that the **Rectified Flow** approach plus a multi-encoder design leads to stronger results on tasks requiring compositional or linguistic precision (like placing words in certain positions, counting objects, etc.).

 ---